USS Algonquin (tug): Navy purchase and service

 On 15 June 1898, Algonquin was renamed Accomac.
 The vessel served at Key West through end of the year.
 In January 1899, she was reassigned to the Cuban occupation forces and was based at Havana, Cuba.
 Between late 1900 and December 1911, the small ship successively served as a yard tug at Port Royal, South Carolina, Key West, and Pensacola, Florida.
-On 14 February 1907 she sank the steamer in a collision off the Palafox Street Wharf, Pensacola, Florida.
+On 14 February 1907 she sank the tugboat Florence Witherbee in a collision off the Palafox Street Wharf, Pensacola, Florida.
 On 4 December 1911, Accomac arrived at the Boston Navy Yard where she spent the remainder of her active career.
 She was renamed Nottoway on 1 August 1918.

 On 17 July 1920 the Navy adopted the alphanumeric system of hull designations with Nottoway being designated YT-18.
 On 5 October 1942, her name was cancelled, and she became simply YT-18.
 On 15 May 1944, the tug was redesignated a small harbor tug, YTL-18.
 She served at Boston as a yard tug through the end of World War II.

 YTL-18 was placed out of service at Boston on 3 April 1946, and her name was struck from the Navy List on 17 April 1946.
 On 15 October 1946, she was sold to Mr. Arthur M. Hall, of Boston, Massachusetts, presumably for scrapping.